CLASSIC HOTSPOTS BIRDING TOUR

 |Duration:||9 days, 8 nights|

 |* This tour is available for any dates of your choosing provided guide services and accommodations are available.|

-Our Costa Rica Hotspots Tour features three of the best birding locales in Costa Rica, Carara National Park in the Pacific lowlands, the middle elevation Caribbean slope, and the central highlands of the Talamanca Cordillera.
+Our Costa Rica Hotspots Tour features three of the best birding locales in Costa Rica, Carara National Park in the Pacific lowlands, the central highlands of the Talamanca Cordillera, and the middle elevation Caribbean slope.
 The tour has the potential of recording over 300 species in a week.
 The best time to take this tour is during dry season from December-April or during the mini-dry season of July.
 Spring is when most birds are in full breeding plumage and summer is an interesting time when non-breeding dispersal occurs and rarities show up at places like La Selva.
-Accommodations are excellent throughout the tour.
+Accommodations are very good throughout the tour.